Alex Jones: Early political activities

 In 1998, he was removed from a George W. Bush rally at Bayport Industrial District, Texas.
-Jones interrupted governor Bush's speech, demanding that the Federal Reserve and Council on Foreign Relations be abolished.
-Journalist David Weigel, reporting on the incident, said Jones "seemed to launch into public events as if flung from another universe."
+Jones interrupted Governor Bush's speech, demanding that the Federal Reserve and Council on Foreign Relations be abolished.
+Journalist David Weigel, reporting on the incident, said Jones "seemed to launch into public events as if flung from another universe".

+In April 1999, in the aftermath of the Columbine High School massacre in Colorado, Jones said that the U.S. government had "perpetrated" the shootings and that gunmen Eric Harris and Dylan Klebold, as well as the murders, were "100 percent false flag."

 In early 2000, Jones was one of seven Republican candidates for state representative in Texas House District 48, an open swing district based in Austin, Texas.
 Jones said that he was running "to be a watchdog on the inside" but withdrew from the race after a couple of weeks.

 On July 15, 2000, Jones infiltrated the Bohemian Grove Cremation of Care, a Jones-alleged planning event of the New World Order involving child sacrifice, which he called "a ritualistic shedding of conscience and empathy" and an "abuse of power".

 On June 8, 2006, while on his way to cover a meeting of the Bilderberg Group in Ottawa, Jones was stopped and detained at the Ottawa airport by Canadian authorities.
 They confiscated his passport, camera equipment, and most of his belongings.
 He was later allowed to enter Canada legally.
 Jones said about his immigration hold: "I want to say, on the record, it takes two to tango.
-I could have handled it better."
+I could have handled it better".

 On September 8, 2007, Jones was arrested while protesting at 6th Avenue and 48th Street in New York City, when his group crashed a live television show featuring Geraldo Rivera.
 He was charged with operating a megaphone without a permit, and two other persons were also cited for disorderly conduct.